Black Elk Peak

-Hiŋháŋ Káǧa
+Name

 This peak was called Hiŋháŋ Káǧa, or, "Owl maker," after rock formations that look like owls (and the association of owls with impending death by the Lakota Sioux).
-They dominated this region and occupied the territory at the time of European colonization.
+They dominated this region and inhabited the territory at the time of European colonization.
 They considered it a sacred site within the Black Hills, which they call Pahá Sápa and Ȟé Sápa.

 The mountain was named Harney Peak in 1855 by American Lieutenant Gouverneur K. Warren in honor of US General William S. Harney, his commander in a regional military expedition.
-In punitive retaliation for other Sioux raids, in September 1855 Harney's forces killed Brulé Sioux warriors, women and children in what Americans called the Battle of Blue Water Creek in Garden County, Nebraska.
+In punitive retaliation for other Sioux raids, in September 1855 Harney's forces killed Sicangu warriors, women and children in what Americans called the Battle of Blue Water Creek in Garden County, Nebraska.

 Harney later commanded the United States military in the Black Hills area in the late 1870s.

 The Lakota had tried to get the name of the peak changed for 50 years, as Harney had massacred their people.

 In 2014 the Sioux renewed their effort to get the name changed, in an effort led by Basil Brave Heart of the Pine Ridge Indian Reservation.
 A Korean War veteran, he felt that Harney had not honored the military with his action.

-Some Lakota requested state officials in 2015 to reinstate their original name Hinhan Kaga for the peak.
-The Lakota Council of the Pine Ridge Reservation and descendants of Black Elk, a noted medicine man, supported naming it for him, as the national wilderness area around the peak is named for the shaman.
+Some Lakota requested state officials in 2015 to reinstate their original name for the peak.
+The Lakota Council of the Pine Ridge Reservation and descendants of Black Elk, a noted medicine man who converted to Catholicism, supported naming it for him, as the wilderness area around the peak is named for the shaman.
 He became known beyond the Lakota in part through the book Black Elk Speaks (1932), written by John G. Neihardt from long talks with the shaman.
 South Dakota Governor Dennis Daugaard opposed the name change, as did other state officials, and no action was taken in 2015.

 The U.S. Board on Geographic Names officially changed the mountain's name from "Harney Peak" to "Black Elk Peak" on August 11, 2016, by a unanimous vote of 12–0, with one abstention.
 On August 18, 2016, Gov. Daugaard announced that the state would accept the new name.